augustss/verse-semantics/Book/docs/01_expressions.md

 }
 -->

-An extended form provides access to both index and item:
+An extended form provides access to both index and item--in the case of a `Map`, indices are not limited to integers:

 <!--verse
 Print(S:string):void={}